zyphlar/influxdb.org/source/docs/v0.9/query_language/database_administration.md

 ```json
 {"results":[{}]}
 ```
-Durations such as `1s`, `30m`, `12h`, `7d`, and `4w`, are all supported and mean 1 second, 30 minutes, 12 hours, 7 day, and 4 weeks, respectively.
+Durations such as `1h`, `90m`, `12h`, `7d`, and `4w`, are all supported and mean 1 hour, 90 minutes, 12 hours, 7 day, and 4 weeks, respectively.
 For infinite retention -- meaning the data will never be deleted -- use `INF` for duration.
+The minimum retention period is 1 hour.

 ### Show existing retention polices
 To delete a retention policy issue the following command: